The site value of your land is used to calculate land tax.

 In some cases, the percentage increase in your land tax bill will be higher than the percentage increase of your total taxable land value.

 Land valuations change for a number of reasons.
-If you are an existing land tax customer, your 2019 land tax assessment may have increased compared to your 2018 assessment.
+If you are an existing land tax customer, your most current land tax assessment may have increased compared to your previous year assessment.
 This could be because your land’s site value has increased.
 If the value of your land has increased significantly, there may be a significant increase in land tax.

-If you received a land tax assessment for the first time in 2019, it may be because your land's site value has increased past the $250,000 land tax threshold (for trusts, it's $25,000) for the first time.
+If you have received a land tax assessment for the first time, it may be because your taxable land's site value has increased past the $250,000 land tax threshold ($25,000 for trusts) for the first time.

-Remember, your 2019 land tax assessment uses the value of your land at 1 January 2018.
-Your 2020 assessment will be based on the value of your land at 1 January 2019 and will reflect market conditions as at that date.
+Remember, your 2020 land tax assessment uses the value of your land at 1 January 2019 and reflects the market conditions as at that date.

 Capital improved value and vacant residential land tax